 The Enterprise Investment Scheme allows qualifying companies access to equity investment from new and, in some cases, existing shareholders.
 The shareholders obtain potentially attractive tax breaks.
-At Select Accountants Ltd, we can provide help if you are interested in financing your business in the Warwickshire area or you are interested in providing capital to businesses.
+At Select Accountants Ltd, we can provide help if you are interested in financing your business in the Leicestershire area or you are interested in providing capital to businesses.

 The purpose of the Enterprise Investment Scheme (EIS) is to help certain types of small higher-risk unquoted trading companies to raise capital.
 It does so by providing income tax and CGT reliefs for investors in qualifying shares in these companies.